nrfconnect/sdk-nrf/doc/nrf/libraries/modem/sms.rst

 * :kconfig:`CONFIG_SMS` - Enables the SMS subscriber library.
 * :kconfig:`CONFIG_SMS_SUBSCRIBERS_MAX_CNT` - Sets the maximum number of SMS subscribers.
-* :kconfig:`CONFIG_AT_CMD_RESPONSE_MAX_LEN` - Defines the maximum size of the AT command response, which might limit the size of the received SMS message.
-Values over 512 bytes will not restrict the size of the received message as the maximum data length of the SMS is 140 bytes.
-This parameter is defined in the :ref:`at_cmd_readme` module.

 Limitations
 ***********